microsoft/code-with-engineering-playbook/sprint-planning/readme.md

 General guidance:

-- The sprint planning should happen at the begining of the new sprint (or at the end of the previous one).
-It usually last bewteen 1 and 4 hours depending on the size of the team and duration of the sprints.
+- The sprint planning should happen at the beginning of the new sprint (or at the end of the previous one).
+It usually lasts between 1 and 4 hours depending on the size of the team and duration of the sprint.
-- Each story should be achievable in the sprint.
-Otherwise, you should split the story.
+- Each story should be able to be completed within the duration of the sprint.
+Otherwise, the story should be broken up into multiple stories.
 - Each task duration should be somewhere between 2 to 8 hours.

 ## Participation